From rough to multifractal multidimensional volatility: A multidimensional Log S-fBM model: Estimation method

 \section{Estimation method}

-We start this section by a brief overview of the estimation method in the Log S-fBM model used by Wu \textit{et al.} in \cite{wu2022rough}.
-The estimation of the Log S-fBM parameters leverages the generalized methods of moments (GMM).
-It consists in considering the logarithm of the measure over an interval of size $\Delta$, $\ln(M_{H,T,\Delta})$ and identifying its (empirical) autocovariance function $\tau\mapsto \mathrm{Cov}\left(\ln\left(M_{H,T,\Delta}(t)\right),\ln\left(M_{H,T}(t+\tau)\right)\right)$ across a set of time lags derived with the one of the integrated S-fBM process $\Omega_{H,T,\Delta}$ given in closed form.
+The estimation of the multidimensional Log S-fBM parameters leverages the generalized methods of moments (GMM) and relies on the same approach of the calibration method in the monovariate Log S-fBM proposed by Wu \textit{et al.} in \cite{wu2022rough}.
+This method consists in considering the logarithm of the measure over an interval of size $\Delta$, $\ln(M_{H,T,\Delta})$ and identifying its (empirical) autocovariance function $\tau\mapsto \mathrm{Cov}\left(\ln\left(M_{H,T,\Delta}(t)\right),\ln\left(M_{H,T}(t+\tau)\right)\right)$ across a set of time lags derived with the one of the integrated S-fBM process $\Omega_{H,T,\Delta}$ given in closed form.
 We aim through the following section to generalize such estimation procedure to the multidimensional setting in order to estimate the parameters of interest: the co-intermittency parameters and the co-Hurst matrix based on the small intermittency approximation results of subsection \ref{secsec:SIA2D}.
-The correlation scale $T$ is not relevant to us.
-In fact, it is typically taken to be large to remain consistent with the observed data.
-Within the MRW framework no empirical upper bound for $T$ has been detected.
-A compelling illustration comes from the experiments in \cite{MuzyBaileBacry2013_PRE}, Figures 8 and 9, where the estimated value of $T$ increases with the length of the available sample (see also \cite{wu2022rough}).
+The correlation scale $T$ is not relevant to us since, as in \cite{wu2022rough} we assume that we are in the ``high frequency regime'' where the maximum accessible time lag is smaller than $T$.
+As advocated in \cite{MuzyBaileBacry2013_PRE} (Figs 8 and 9) where the estimated value of $T$ is shown to systematically increase with the length of the available sample (see also \cite{wu2022rough}), this is consistent with observations when one consider applications to volatility fluctuations in financial market.

 Since the diagonal values of parameter matrices (namely Hurst exponents and intermittency coefficients) can be directly estimated using the one dimensional GMM method proposed in \cite{wu2022rough} for each marginal component of mLog S-fBm, our concern is to develop a calibration method for the covariate parameters, namely the non-diagonal co-Hurst and co-intermittency matrix entries.
 Consequently, it is sufficient to focus on the upper diagonals of $\left(g_{i,j}\right)_{1\leq i<j \leq d}$ and $\left(H_{i,j}\right)_{1\leq i<j \leq d}$ as the matrices are symmetric and the co-intermittency coefficient can be deduced from the co-intermittency correlation via Eq.~\eqref{eq:co-intermittencycorrelationdef}.
 In the limit of small intermittencies, the left hand side of Eq.~\eqref{eq:smallintermitformulamomentdim2qv} can be measured from observed data and the right hand side has the closed form formula of Eq.~\eqref{eq:covOmega}.
 The latter closed formula depends on the co-intermittency coefficient $g_{i,j}$ as well as the co-Hurst exponent $H_{i,j}$.
 As a result, this can be used to estimate them using observed data by minimizing the discrepancy between the left hand side term (derived from observed data) and the right had side term given via the closed formula of Eq.~\eqref{eq:covOmega}.